wsjung0516/rxjs/index.md

 ## Welcome to William's Notes

-This page is aims to share my knowlege about rxjs techics.
+This page is aims to share my knowlege about rxjs technics.

 ### Technic1:
 1. From the array, each item is used as a part of url  to get the second result through async communication